• Recipes

 • Oil - any neutral-tasting cooking oil is fine for fried rice.
 Many people prefer to use butter for its flavor, as prepared in Japanese teppanyaki restaurants.
 Feel free to use vegan butter instead of oil.

-• JUST Egg - I love the color and flavor JUST Egg adds to fried rice, but you can easily omit it without any issues.
-In the Substitutions section below see my tips for using tofu to replace the JUST Egg.
+• JUST Egg - I love the color and flavor JUST Egg adds to fried rice, but you can skip it without issue.
+In the Substitutions section below see my tips for using tofu as a sub for egg.

 Tip!
-Use the rest of the bottle of JUST Egg to make this veggie-loaded JUST Egg scramble.
+Use the rest of the bottle of JUST Egg to make this JUST Egg scramble.

 • Vegetables - the veggies often used in fried rice are onion, carrot, and green peas.
-I included cabbage (because I love it and had some in the fridge), a few mushrooms (same reason), green onion, and frozen edamame instead of peas.
+I included cabbage because I love it and had some to use, a few mushrooms (same reason), green onion, and frozen edamame instead of peas.

 • corn